-In the middle of the night, I was awoken by the sound of my mom’s small dog barking and I heard my mother say “What’s wrong, you want out?”
+In the middle of the night, I was awoken by the sound of my mom’s small dog barking and I heard my mother say, “What’s wrong, you want out?”
 I listened as she opened her front door and was suddenly surprised by a stranger standing on her stoop.
-I assume there was a knock which startled the dog and we had all simply slept through it or perhaps the dog had heard someone on the porch and started barking and this stranger had no intention of knocking, to begin with.

-I immediately got out of bed and pulled my pants on but before I could get downstairs to see what was happening I heard my mother say “You’re not coming in!”
-I quickly returned to my bedroom and grabbed my Sig Sauer .357 auto from the dresser and restarted my journey downstairs.
+I immediately got out of bed and pulled my pants on to see what was happening.
+I heard my mother say “You’re not coming in!”as I reached the top of the stairs.
+I quickly returned to my bedroom and grabbed my Sig Sauer .357 auto from the dresser.

-When I got to the foot of the steps I saw a strange male, making several attempts to open the storm door which was fortunately locked.
-My mother still seemed to be bewildered at the whole situation and was trying to speak with the stranger asking him what he wanted and who he was looking for.
+As I reached the foot of the steps I saw a strange male, repeatedly trying to open the storm door which fortunately, was locked.
+My mother still seemed to be bewildered at the whole situation and was trying to ask the stranger what he wanted and who he was looking for.

 The first scenario is that one of the attackers knocks on the door.
 This could be a male or a female pretending to be in distress and needing assistance.
 Just out of view, on one or both sides of the door are more attackers waiting to push their way into the house as soon as the door is unlocked and opened.

-The second scenario is where the same, male or female accomplice knocks on the front door and attempts to hold the attention of the resident while one or more attackers attempt to make a rear door breach and come into the house from a blind spot.
-Both of these scenarios are effective and both rely on your good intentions and desire to help strangers.
+The second scenario is where the same, male or female accomplice knocks on the front door and attempts to hold the attention of the resident.
+While you are busy trying to help the person at the front door, one or more attackers attempt to breach a back door and come into your house from a blind spot.
+Both of these scenarios are highly effective, and both rely on your good intentions and desire to help strangers.

 Given today’s technology and the massive proliferation of cell phones, anybody knocking on your door in the middle of the night cannot possibly need to use your telephone.
 In the one chance in a million that they do, they should do so at a gas station or a convenience store, if for no other reason out of courtesy to whomever they are waking up.